simsamelie/simsamelie.github.io/_posts/2025-07-15-celeb_classifier.md

 Unsure with how the AI would respond to the minutiae of facial features, I decided to begin with 3 celebrities who all have similar features but are relatively easy to tell apart: Anne Hathaway, Julia Roberts and Sandra Bullock.

-To begin, I used a package called icrawler to download images from Google to create my own dataset.
-Starting with 20 images of each celebrity meant that the model was particularly inaccurate, so I went up to 50.
+To begin, I used a package called icrawler to download images from Google and create my own dataset.
+Starting with 20 images of each celebrity meant that the model was quite inaccurate, so I went up to 50.
 I didn't want to create a massive dataset, especially since I was particularly focused on understanding the process rather than creating a remarkably accurate model.

 ## Training